-- a.
-Executive Committee the committee consists of the Officers of the Board of Directors.
-The Board Chair, Vice-Chair, Treasurer (who is also the Finance and Budget Committee Chair) the Secretary and the Assistant Secretary. - b.
-Finance and Budget Committee the committee consists of the Treasurer of the Board of Directors, fellow Board members and stakeholders. - c.
-Nominating Committee the committee consists of assigned Board members and Ex Officio Board members. - d.
+- d.
 Emergency Action Plan Committee (EAP) includes the Chairs of the following committees; Public Safety, Service & Maintenance, Marketing and the Finance Committee.
-Other Committee responsibilities have been included in the specific committee sections. - The Public Safety Committee will develop the portion of the EAP that addresses community and personal safety preparation prior to, during and after the event of a natural disaster such as a hurricane or severe storm. - The Service and Maintenance Committee will develop the portion of the EAP that will help keep the public rights of way prepared ahead of natural disasters and plan for the recovery of the community. - The Marketing Committee will develop the portion of the EAP that addresses the way we keep the community and stakeholders informed of the actions of the Board ahead of, during and after the event of a natural disaster such as a hurricane or severe storm. - The Finance Committee will work with other District Committees to develop the financial action plan that will include funding sources, contract authorizations, Board resolutions and other pertinent information that the District will need ahead of time in the event of a natural disaster such as a hurricane or severe storm.
+Other Committee responsibilities have been included in the specific committee sections. - The Public Safety Committee the EAP that addresses community and personal safety preparation prior to, during and after the event of a natural disaster such as a hurricane or severe storm will be part of the Public Safety Committee Comprehensive Public Safety Plan. - The Service and Maintenance Committee will develop the portion of the EAP that will help keep the public rights of way prepared ahead of natural disasters and plan for the recovery of the community. - The Marketing Committee will develop the portion of the EAP that addresses the way we keep the community and stakeholders informed of the actions of the Board ahead of, during and after the event of a natural disaster such as a hurricane or severe storm. - The Finance Committee will work with other District Committees to develop the financial action plan that will include funding sources, contract authorizations, Board resolutions and other pertinent information that the District will need ahead of time in the event of a natural disaster such as a hurricane or severe storm.